dspearing/WoWAddons/GTFO/ReadMe.txt

 * Fixed heroic difficulty check in raids
 * Fixed Dragonflight spells for Vault of the Incarnates
 * Added Dragonflight spells (world)

+5.1.1
+* Added Dragonflight spells for Vault of the Incarnates
+* Added Dragonflight spells for Aberrus, the Shadowed Crucible